The Methods that help YOU

-When people ask "Which methods do you use?" my answers is "The one that helps you"
+When people ask "Which methods do you use?" my answers is "The ones that helps you"

 I have added some of them below, and since every person is different, most of the time I use many different methods and skills to design the approach that helps you.